ByteOtter/journey/content/posts/project_spec_config/index.md

 tags: ['Programming', 'Tutorials & Guides']
 ---

+> Update 17-08-2024:
+>
+> Soo ... this is embarrassing.
+Apparently, it looks like this was possible all along
+> by simply adding a `rust-analyzer.json` file to the project root. :melting_face:

 When I start a new project, one of the first things I want to take care of is setting up my environment and tooling.